le-harivansh/nestradamus/README.md

 4. Register the configuration from the newly created configuration file in the module (using `ConfigModule::forFeature`).
 5. Register the configuration types in `apps/<application-name>/src/_configuration/type.ts`.

-## Authentication

-Authentication in the application is done using [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token).
-See the associated documentation in the `libs/authentication` library.

 ## Miscellaneous

 1. After upgrading packages in the project (using `yarn upgrade-interactive`) - if you encounter issues (usually after upgrading typescript); you need to upgrade yarn, and its SDK.
 See [this issue](https://github.com/yarnpkg/berry/issues/4872#issuecomment-1284318301).